-GIVEN Belmond Maroma Resort & Spa’s unique combination of natural beauty and authentic Mexican charm, it might be hard to tear yourself away from the resort.
+GIVEN that Maroma, A Belmond Hotel contains a unique combination of natural beauty and authentic Mexican charm, it might be hard to tear yourself away from the resort.
 But those who choose to explore the Riviera Maya are richly rewarded as they unearth a region replete with treasures.

 The Riviera Maya’s simple layout makes adventuring easy.
 A single main road—Highway 307—runs the length of the region, from Cancun to Tulum.
 Branching eastwards are small roads leading to undeveloped beaches and turquoise lagoons, while westward takes you inland to rural towns and ancient ruins.
 So why not hire a classic convertible and follow your nose as the wind ruffles your hair?
 It’s nigh impossible to get lost and you never know what you may find…